ZA

 Public-sector benefits (example: GEPF) — if applicable

-If the deceased was a government employee/pensioner, identify the correct fund and open the claim immediately.
+If the deceased was a government employee or pensioner, identify the correct fund and open the claim immediately.

 Public-sector benefits depend on the exact employer and fund membership.
 A common example is the Government Employees Pension Fund (GEPF).
-If applicable, ask the employer/pension administrator for the claim checklist and open the file with a reference number.
+If applicable, ask the employer or pension administrator for the claim checklist and open the file with a reference number.

 Example official references (GEPF)